skippbox/ansible-aws/README.md

 Very early work...

+You will need Ansible and [cs](https://github.com/exoscale/cs) :)

+    $ sudo apt-get install -y python-pip
+    $ sudo pip install ansible
+    $ sudo pip install cs

 Clone recursive
 ---------------

     $ git clone --recursive https://github.com/runseb/ansible-kubernetes.git
+    $ cd ansible-kubernetes

 There is a submodule in there.

 Create etcd cluster
 -------------------

     $ ansible-playbook etcd.yml

+Edit some of the variables in the `etcd.yml` file directly.

 Dependencies
 ------------